codemismatch/rubylearning/content/pages/tutorials/ruby-overloading-methods.md

 ### Tips from the legacy lesson

-- Lean on Ruby’s dynamic nature: check `args.length`, `args.first`, or presence of options to determine behavior.
+- Lean on Ruby's dynamic nature: check `args.length`, `args.first`, or presence of options to determine behavior.
-- Don’t overdo it—too many code paths in a single method can get confusing.
+- Don't overdo it--too many code paths in a single method can get confusing.
 Prefer separate methods if behavior differs significantly.
 - Consider using hashes (`options = {}`) or keyword arguments for clarity when mimicking overloads.

 ### Practice checklist